 Background and activities

-Peter Svensson has been professor at the department of electronics and telecommunications since 1999, in the acoustics group, where he presently is group leader.
+Peter Svensson has been professor at the department of electronics and telecommunications since 1999, in the acoustics group.
 His research interests are room acoustics and electroacoustics, in particular computational methods and measurement techniques, but also auralization techniques (virtual acoustics), and psychoacoustics - the perception of speech and music in rooms.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database